 Learn more about me and my work

-About My Life with Photography
+Jennifer’s Life with Photography

 Jennifer Vahlbruch was born in Laupheim, Germany, and moved to Kempten, Germany for her husband’s love.
 Since 2007, she has combined the longing for the mountains with her passion for photography.
 She wanted to capture her impressions, but the small picture format could not live up to her claim.

-The self-taught photographer finally found her signature feature: large-format panoramic images, which she composes with love for detail from single photos.
+The self-taught photographer finally found her signature feature: large-format panoramic images, which she composes with a love for detail from single photos.
 These impressive images are a key element of her work.
 With them, the photographer wants to look beyond the edge and show the viewer more than a section of reality.